THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Winnie the Pooh, that huggable, loveable bear, is a toddler favorite.
 Sandwiched near the Splash Mountain entrance and the Hungry Bear Restaurant, it’s a perfect place to hang out while waiting for others to finish their rides.

-Tip: Wear something white and during the dark portions of the ride your clothes will glow in the dark, which is a terrific distraction if the darkness seems too intense for the little ones.
+Tip: Wear something white and during the dark portions of the ride your clothes will glow in the dark.
+This is a terrific distraction if the darkness seems too intense for the little ones.
 Also, if you walk to the right of the exit you’ll find Pooh, Eeyore or Tigger.
-The meet and greet line isn’t as long as other areas, but if your toddler’s shy they can just happily wave to the Disney characters from the fence.
+The meet and greet line isn’t as long as some other areas.
+However, if your toddler’s shy they can just happily wave to the Disney characters from the fence.

-Whether your tootsies are tired, or you just want to take a break, hitch a ride on the Disneyland Train.
-An old fashioned Victorian locomotive, it goes completely around the park and stops on Main Street and in New Orleans Square, Mickey’s Toontown (actually closer to the Princess Fanstasy Faire), and Tomorrowland.
+Whether your feet are tired, or you just want to take a break, hitch a ride on the Disneyland Train.
+An old fashioned Victorian locomotive, it goes completely around the park.
+The Disneyland Railroad stops on Main Street and in New Orleans Square, Mickey’s Toontown, and Tomorrowland.